KING’S LYNN TO DEREHAM RAILWAY

 1862

-The Great Eastern company is created.
+The Great Eastern company was created.

 7th August